 Employee testimonials.
 Client testimonials are a common tool when marketing products/services.
 They're genuine, build trust and help buyers overcome skepticism.
 The same can be done in your job postings.
 Ask some of your employees to give a quick blurb about why they love working for you and what they feel makes working at your company different from anywhere else.

 Be yourself.
 We all learned this as kids.
 Trying to be somebody you're not leads to disaster and failed relationships.
 When you accurately describe the work environment and set the proper expectations, you're more likely to find the best fit and avoid disappointment for both you and your new hire.

-- Go beyond the job posting.
+Go beyond the job posting.
 If you have a great understanding of your culture and want to brag about it, start promoting it the same way you would promote your corporate brand.
 Social media makes this easy and is a great way to start.
-Just check out this recent blog post about using Pinterest to recruit.
+LinkedIN and Facebook are good places to start your social recruiting strategy.

 Being up-front about corporate culture in your job postings will not only encourage the right people to apply, but can also discourage applicants who simply won't fit, saving you time in the screening stages of the recruitment process.

 How much detail about corporate culture do you include in your postings?